 Some high-end lawn mowers have a garden hose attachment designed into their deck – you can simply insert your hose, turn it on, and watch the deck being washed clean.
 Sadly, the majority of lawn mowers don’t have this feature, so you’ll likely need to clean your mower’s deck manually.

 Start by using a soft brush to dislodge any large clumps of dried grass and debris.
 Then, give the deck a strong spray with your garden hose.
 Use a brush, soap, and some hot water to scrub at the deck, before rinsing once more.
 Point your hose at the blades as well to remove any dirt and grass.
+You could also use a gentle pressure washer instead of a hose.
 If you need to touch the blades for any reason, wear protective gloves.

 To prevent grass from sticking to your lawn mower’s deck in the future, give the deck a light spray with some oil once it has dried.

 Grass will accumulate in the strangest places on your lawn mower, and it’s important that you regularly clear this away.
+Not doing so may lead to rust.
 Start by walking around your lawn mower and using a brush or a scraper to get rid of any grass.

 Then, check the wheels, making sure that there isn’t any grass stuck around them.
 Finally, check the engine.
-Use a soft brush to dust away any stray grass clippings that have ventured over.
+Use a soft brush to dust away any stray grass clippings that have ventured where they’re not welcome.

-Before removing your lawn mower’s air filter, clean any dirt from around the cover.
+First, you’ll need to locate your mower’s air filter.
+On most petrol mowers, this is located near the top of the engine.
+It will be protected by a metal or plastic cover that may be screwed or clipped into place.
+Before removing the mower’s air filter, clean any dirt from around the cover.
 Then, remove the filter and wash this with dishwashing liquid.
 Use paper towels to dry it before re-inserting it.

 If your lawn mower has a paper filter, you’ll need to remove it and give it a tap to dislodge any dirt.
 Alternatively, replace it with a fresh filter.